CoachSludge/vlc-discord-rpc/README.md

 3. Make an application and get your [Discord Application ID](https://discord.com/developers/applications).
 4. (optional) Retrieve your [Spotify API key](https://developer.spotify.com/documentation/web-api/tutorials/getting-started).
 5. Add both of these values in the `./Storage/config.js` file under the `richPresenceSettings` and `spotify` area.
-6. Edit commands.bat and replace the main folder path.
+6. Edit hide_node.vbs and replace the main folder path.
+"C:\Users\muddy\OneDrive\Desktop\vlc-discord-rpc-main"
-7. Run "run_commands.vbs", or create a shortcut and add it to your desk top.
+7. Run "run_commands.bat", or create a shortcut and add it to your desktop.

 ## Credits to Lauren1066 and jamesestes1711
 My additons is just an easier launcher!